 jEWISH CULTURAL IDENTITY

-At Temple Beit Chadash, you can expect to see sincere Jewish life and practice being lived out in agreement with the Scriptures.
-Raising our children to understand who we are as Jews, to embrace our Jewish cultural heritage and history, and the importance of someday to teaching their own children that “I do this because of what the lord did for me when I came out of Egypt” (Exodus 13:8), perpetuating our Jewish peoplehood, is critically important to who we are.
+At Temple Beit Chadash, you can expect to see sincere and recognizable expressions of Jewish life and practice being lived out in agreement with the Scriptures.
+For the Jewish families in our congregation, we place value in raising our children to appreciate and understand our Jewish identity andto embrace our Jewish heritage and history, along with the importance of someday teaching their own children that “I do this because of what the lord did for me when I came out of Egypt” (Exodus 13:8) We can live forth the truth in front of our Jewish people that our coming to faith in Messiah Yeshua does not somehow cause us to no longer be Jewish.
 Being Jewish and believing in Yeshua (Jesus) are NOT inherently contradictory.
 In fact, quite the opposite.
-The prophet Jeremiah spoke of the coming days when the Lord would make a New Covenant with the house of Israel and the House of Judah (Jeremiah 31:31-34).
+The prophet Jeremiah spoke of the coming days when the Lord would make a New (Chadash, חדשה) Covenant with the house of Israel and the House of Judah (Jeremiah 31:31-34).
 In the New Covenant Scriptures, most believers in Yeshua were, in fact, Jewish.
 Obviously Jesus (Yeshua) was Jewish as were his twelve talmidim and Shaul/Paul.

 INTER-MARRIED JEWISH/NON-JEWISH FAMILIES